Programs and credentials offered by degree-granting institutions

 To become an apprentice, a person must meet basic eligibility standards (normally, high school standing or equivalent) and have a sponsoring employer.
 Persons who do not meet minimum academic standards may be able to access upgrading or prior learning assessment options in order to enter into an apprenticeship.

 An employer and an employee sign an apprenticeship agreement.
-This agreement outlines each party's roles and responsibilities in this training arrangement.
-This agreement is in effect when registered with Apprenticeship Manitoba.
+This agreement outlines each party's roles and responsibilities.
+This agreement takes effect when registered with Apprenticeship Manitoba.
 With an agreement in place, the apprentice learns the skills in his or her chosen trade by working under a certified journeyperson.
 The apprentice is paid a wage, which is set out in regulation, for the work performed.

 About 80 per cent of the apprentice's training occurs on the job.
-The other 20 per cent is technical training, taken either once per year in a block of time away from the workplace or through other arrangements.
+The other 20 per cent is technical training, taken once per year in a block of time away from the workplace.
 Apprenticeship Manitoba arranges for the delivery of the technical (in-school) aspect of apprentices' training.
 Once the apprentice has completed all required levels of technical training and practical on-the-job training he or she is eligible to write a certification examination.
-If successful, the apprentice receives a Certificate of Qualification and becomes a certified journeyperson in the trade, with all the rights and privileges that accompany this status.
-In most trades, a Red Seal may be affixed to the certificate.
-This is acquired through the Interprovincial Standards Red Seal program and is affixed to provincial certificates of qualification of those who are successful on an interprovincial examination.
+If successful, the apprentice receives a Certificate of Qualification and becomes a certified journeyperson in the trade.
+In most trades, a Red Seal may be affixed to the certificate, which is acquired through the Interprovincial Standards Red Seal program.
+The Red Seal program is a pan-Canadian Interprovincial standard, which is recognized across Canadian jurisdictions.
+The holder of a Certificate of Qualification that bears a Red Seal endorsement may work in that trade anywhere in the country.

 Manitoba is a member of the pan-Canadian Interprovincial Standards Red Seal Program.
 For trades designated under the Red Seal Program, the Manitoba Certificate of Qualification bears the Red Seal endorsement.
 The endorsement is recognized by all Canadian jurisdictions.
 The holder of a Certificate of Qualification that bears a Red Seal endorsement may work in that trade anywhere in the country.

 It may not be necessary to apprentice in a trade if a person can show that he or she has significant previous experience working in that trade.
-In this situation, a person may challenge the examination and, if successful, acquire a Certificate of Qualifications in the trade (including a Red Seal, if applicable).
+In this situation, if a person can demonstrate sufficient scope and experience in the trade, it may challenge the examination and, if successful, acquire a Certificate of Qualifications in the trade (including a Red Seal, if applicable).
 This examination-only process is called Trades Qualification.